AdobeDocs/experience-platform.en/help/destinations/ui/activate-edge-profile-lookup.md

 >
 ><br>If you do not follow the requirements above, personalization will be based on audience membership only.

-Select the attributes which you want to be made available for the edge profiles.
+Select the attributes that you want to be made available for the edge profiles.

 ### Select source attributes {#select-source-attributes}